exercism/common-lisp/exercises/concept/socks-and-sexprs/.meta/design.md

 - Assignment of values to symbols
 - Keyword arguments or plists
 - Any further details of `defun`
-- Any discussion of value sameness
+- Any discussion of value equality

 ## Concepts